-This article is focused on optical frequency metrology, even though the connection from optical to microwave frequencies is also of central importance.
+This article is focused on optical frequency metrology, even though the connection from optical frequencies to microwave frequencies is also of central importance.
 For a range of applications it is necessary to determine accurately the absolute frequencies of optical signals.
 For the highest precision, it is not sufficient to measure a wavelength and convert it into a frequency by using the vacuum velocity of light as defined within the International System of Units (SI system): the accuracy of wavelength measurements (e.g. with wavemeters) is limited by effects such as wavefront distortions.
 Much higher accuracy can be achieved with real frequency measurements, where an optical frequency, or a difference between two optical frequencies, is related to a microwave reference.
-Note that the second as the basic time unit is currently defined in the SI system of units via a 9.19-GHz microwave frequency of a certain transition between hyperfine levels of the cesium-133 atom.
+Note that the second as the basic time unit is currently defined in the SI system of units via a 9.192631770-GHz microwave frequency of a certain transition between hyperfine levels of the cesium-133 atom.

 Frequency Differences and Absolute Frequencies

-A relatively easy task is to compare the difference between two optical frequencies with a microwave reference, using a beat note, if this frequency difference is of the order of some tens of gigahertz or less.
-One simply superimposes the two beams on a fast photodetector and thus obtains an electronic beat signal.
+A relatively easy task is to compare the difference between two optical frequencies with a microwave reference, using a beat note, if that frequency difference is of the order of some tens of gigahertz or less.
+One simply superimposes the two beams on a fast photodetector and obtains an electronic beat signal.
 The latter can then be compared with a microwave reference either by counting the cycles or by monitoring an electronic beat between the two microwave signals.

 Frequency Comb Techniques